 - Metamorphic - one of the previous two changed by great heat or pressure.

-The rocks that form the crust of the Earth (the part on which we walk) are not one complete, continuous, solid mass they are arranged in very large 'plates' which are constantly moving, this is called continental drift; Earthquakes and Volcanoes occur where these plates collide and this is also where mountains are built and where they pull apart rift valleys and trenches are formed.
+The rocks that form the crust of the Earth (the part on which we walk) are not one complete, continuous, solid mass.
+They are arranged in very large 'plates' which are constantly moving, this is called continental drift.
+Earthquakes and Volcanoes occur where these plates collide.
+This is also where mountains are built and where the plates pull apart rift valleys and trenches are formed.
 This process is known as plate tectonics.
-These processes; including rock structure, movement and weather create many, many different landforms - this is the geology and geography of our landscapes.
+These processes; including rock structure, movement and weather, create many, many different landforms - this is the geology and geography of our landscapes.

-Each unique set of circumstances also creates a unique set of energies dependent upon the molecular structures of the component parts (all of that listed above) of that location, which all mingles together, creating a unique 'energy soup' - and so the energy of the land varies greatly from location to location.
-From the world-view of The Old Ways this cannot be taken from a purely physical point of view - the energy within the molecular structures of 'all that is' is alive, it is living, it is sacred, this is animism at its molecular level.
+Each unique set of circumstances also creates a unique set of energies dependent upon the molecular structures of the component parts (all of the above) of that location.
+When all of this mingles together, it creates a unique 'energy soup'.
+So, the energy of the land varies greatly from location to location, sometimes within a few miles.
+From the world-view of The Old Ways this cannot be taken from a purely physical point of view.
+The energy within the molecular structures of 'all that is' is alive, it is living, it is sacred, this is animism at its molecular level.

 "Cultural geography is the study of cultural products and norms and their variations across and relations to spaces and places.
 It focuses on describing and analyzing the ways language, religion, economy, government and other cultural phenomena vary or remain constant, from one place to another and on explaining how humans function spatially."
 Wikipedia

-"Given that Britain today has - for its size - one of the richest and most diverse sets of geological features of any country in the world" (Contemporary Britain by John McCormick p37) - created by the diversity of our landscapes it can be easily seen why we have one of the most diverse set of cultural identities.
+"Given that Britain has, for its size, one of the richest and most diverse sets of geological features of any country in the world" (Contemporary Britain by John McCormick p37), created by the diversity of our landscapes, it can be easily seen why we have one of the most diverse set of cultural identities.

-Landscape and place not only exerts these influences on the human life of an area, within the animistic world view the life-force energy flows through everything and as it flows through landscape and place it is influenced by the features that if flows through creating a unique 'Spirit of Place'.
+Landscape and place not only exert these influences on the human life of an area.
+Within the animistic world view the life-force energy flows through everything and, as it flows through landscape and place it is influenced by the features that if flows through, creating a unique 'Spirit of Place'.

 Water also takes on properties from the land through which it flows - but that doesn't make any difference does it? - after all it is all just water, isn't it?